nginx/unit-docs/source/configuration.rst

 management.
 If you set it to an integer, Unit immediately launches the given number of app processes and keeps them without scaling.

-To enable dynamic prefork model for your app, supply a :samp:`processes` object with the following options:
+To enable a dynamic prefork model for your app, supply a :samp:`processes` object with the following options:

 .. list-table::
     :header-rows: 1